kindaconfusion/Trireme/README.md

 ## Building
 `./gradlew shadowjar`

+Windows .exe is packaged using Launch4j.

 ## Usage
-Java 21 is required on all platforms.
+Java 21 or greater is required on all platforms.

 ### Receiving
 - Import sender's certificate